Cranberry Orange Cream Scones

 Description

-Flavored with orange zest and dotted with dried cranberries, you’ll love these soft and tender cranberry orange cream scones drizzled with orange glaze!
-Recipe makes 14 scones.
+Flavored with orange zest and dotted with dried cranberries, you’ll love these soft and tender cranberry orange scones drizzled with sweet orange glaze!
+Recipe yields 14 scones.

 Ingredients